Hexagram 33遯Retreat

 60-second read

-Retreat is the hexagram for the moment when the situation has tipped against the actor and the right move is to withdraw while withdrawal is still possible to do cleanly.
+Retreat is the hexagram for the moment when the situation has tipped against you and the right move is to withdraw while withdrawal is still possible to do cleanly.
 The hexagram statement is brief and exact: 亨,小利貞 — success, slight advantage in firm-correctness.
 Success is granted because the timely retreat is itself the success; the advantage is slight because retreat is not the time for large new commitments.
 Two yin lines have entered at the bottom — the inverse arc of Hexagram 19 Approach — and the noble person responds not with hostility but with strictness, distancing the small persons while resources still permit a dignified exit.

 The hexagram